 If there's one request I've heard more than anything on this blog – it's from people who want me to put together a GIANT blog post about what my typical land deals look like, sort of like an “Anatomy of a Land Deal”, so to speak.

 It's a great idea, and for the longest time I've had every intention of doing this – but given how much time this kind of blog post would take (to closely follow AND document the entire lifecycle from start to finish), I kept pushing it down my list.

-Of course, I do explain this process quite thoroughly in the land investing course that comes with a membership to the REtipster Club, but I also realize, there's nothing quite like seeing a comprehensive case study of a real world transaction.
+Of course, I do explain this process quite thoroughly in the land investing course that comes with a membership to the Land Investing Masterclass, but I also realize, there's nothing quite like seeing a comprehensive case study of a real-world transaction.

 So I've made up my mind – it's time to do this.